Maintaining education and skills training provision: further education providers

 We recommend you ask for simple evidence that the parent in question is a critical worker, such as their work ID badge or pay slip.
 It would be overly burdensome on key sectors at this critical time to ask employers to write a letter on behalf of their employees.

-We are clear that all colleges and other providers should have measures in place to support vulnerable learners.
+- have an education, health and care (EHC) plan up to age 25 and it is determined, following risk assessment, that their needs can be as safely or more safely met in the educational environment

+- have been assessed as otherwise vulnerable by educational providers or local authorities (including children’s social care services), are up to age 19 and who are therefore in need of continued education provision.
+This might include children on the edge of receiving support from children’s social care services, adopted children, those at risk of becoming NEET (‘not in employment, education or training’), those living in temporary accommodation, those who are young carers and others at the provider and local authority’s discretion.

-The definition of vulnerable young people can be found in the advice outlined in Supporting vulnerable children and young people during the coronavirus (COVID-19) outbreak.
-The guidance sets out the different groups of vulnerable children and young people who may benefit from being encouraged to attend, where appropriate.
+More information, including the expectations around attendance and encouraging attendance for different groups of vulnerable young people, can be found in Supporting vulnerable children and young people during the coronavirus (COVID-19) outbreak.

+From the week commencing 1 June at the earliest, we will be asking colleges and other providers to invite increasing numbers of young people to return to on-site provision, alongside priority groups (vulnerable young people and children of critical workers).
+Special post-16 institutions will work towards a phased return of more young people without a focus on specific year groups.
+The government has set out guidance on staying alert and safe (social distancing) to help educational settings support safe provision for everyone who attends.

-Many colleges and providers have already taken steps to support vulnerable young people, and the children of critical workers who cannot be supported elsewhere, and we are grateful to providers for the vital role they are playing in supporting the national response to COVID-19.
+Many colleges and other providers have already taken steps to support vulnerable young people, and the children of critical workers who cannot be supported elsewhere, and we are grateful to providers for the vital role they are playing in supporting the national response to coronavirus.

 Specifically, we are asking that colleges and other providers:

-a) Encourage attendance and provide a safe space: Being in an education setting can be an important lifeline for many vulnerable young people, particularly where their needs cannot be met safely at home or where they may be at risk of harm.
+continue to provide a safe space and encourage attendance: Being in an educational setting can be an important lifeline for many vulnerable young people, particularly where their needs cannot be met safely at home or where they may be at risk of harm.

-The government is asking colleges and other providers to remain open where possible for vulnerable young people to attend, where appropriate for them to do so.
-Special post-16 institutions should remain open to meet the need of vulnerable learners who cannot be safely accommodated at home.

 Providers are expected to follow the process set out on encouraging, enabling and monitoring attendance and following up on non-attendance, see Supporting vulnerable children and young people during the coronavirus (COVID-19) outbreak.

-We appreciate that decisions on attendance will likely be based on finely balanced discussions between the education provider, the parent/carer and others, including social workers, local authorities and other relevant professionals where applicable.
+- We appreciate that decisions on attendance will likely be based on finely balanced discussions between the education provider, the parent/carer and others, including social workers, local authorities and other relevant professionals where applicable.
+The decision might be taken that the learner should attend the educational setting on a full-time or part-time basis, depending on the needs of the individual.
 We also appreciate that circumstances do change and therefore attendance decisions should be kept under review.

-However, where appropriate and as part of regular communications, we are asking colleges and other providers to encourage vulnerable young people to attend an education setting.

-If a safe space in an education setting is required for a vulnerable learner, then where it is possible to do so, providers that are closed should consider re-opening in order to make provision available.
+For young people with an education, health and care (EHC) plan, colleges and other providers should ensure that existing risk assessments are up to date.

+- Where vulnerable young people are already attending educational settings, they should continue to do so.
+Where young people are currently not attending but attendance is appropriate, we expect providers and local authorities to consider how to encourage their attendance.

+- If it is not possible for a vulnerable young person to attend a provider due to public transport routes being closed, then providers should speak to the local authority to consider what alternative transport arrangements could be put in place.

-b) Make alternative arrangements: Where it is not possible to remain open or re-open, providers should work with the local authority to ensure that the vulnerable children and young people who normally attend can be found a place in another educational setting.
-Providers can also contact their local Education and Skills Funding Agency (ESFA) team to discuss which other local providers it may be possible for them to work with.
-Where a setting is closed or planning to close, the provider should notify the local authority/social worker.
+- Make alternative arrangements: We are asking colleges and other providers that have been closed to work towards wider opening from the week commencing 1 June at the earliest, so we expect the number of colleges and other providers that are closed to decline.
+However, in the meantime if a college or another provider is closed, the provider should notify the local authority/social worker.
+Providers should work with the local authority to ensure that the vulnerable young people who normally attend can be found a place in another educational setting.
+Providers can also contact their local ESFA team to discuss wider opening and which other local providers it may be possible for them to work with.

+- Keep in contact with all vulnerable learners: As per the existing guidance on vulnerable children and young people, all vulnerable young people continue to be expected and encouraged to attend educational provision where it is appropriate for them to do so.
+Colleges and other providers which are currently closed are being asked to work towards wider opening from the week commencing 1 June at the earliest.

-c) Keep in contact: Where learners cannot be persuaded to attend education settings, or where it is not safe for vulnerable learners to attend education settings, colleges and other providers should maintain regular communication with social workers, vulnerable leaners and their families to ensure they know where their vulnerable learners are and that they are safe, and to encourage engagement with education where appropriate.
-The frequency of contact required will depend on the individual’s circumstances and needs.
+- However, where it is not safe for vulnerable learners to attend, or vulnerable learners cannot be persuaded to attend education settings, colleges and other providers should maintain regular communication with social workers, vulnerable leaners and their families to ensure they know where their vulnerable learners are and that they are safe.
+Colleges and other providers should continue to encourage attendance where appropriate.
+The frequency of contact required will depend on the individual’s circumstances and needs and will be based on the assessment of risk.
 Social workers will remain in contact with vulnerable learners and their families, including remotely if needed.

-Further information on supporting vulnerable children and young people in educational settings can be found in the advice on vulnerable children and young people Supporting vulnerable children and young people during the coronavirus (COVID-19) outbreak and Coronavirus (COVID-19: Implementing Social Distancing in Education and Childcare Settings.
+Section 15 below is a collection of examples from providers who are successfully engaging vulnerable young people.
+It is intended to provide an opportunity for colleges and other providers to learn from each other’s emerging practice and develop their approach to engaging vulnerable learners in education.

 Colleges and other providers should continue to comply with the Keeping children safe in education statutory guidance.
 There is further information on safeguarding in Coronavirus (COVID-19): safeguarding in schools, colleges and other providers.